latomcus/api-platform/README.md

 API Platform is a web framework to easily create and maintain API-first projects.
 Suitable for small to medium sized projects with fluid requirements.
 * Performance: multi-CPU utilization and shared in-memory cache
 * Standard: consistent I/O JSON format for prototyping and troubleshooting on client applications
-* Secure: all POST communications (use SSL in production); CORS enabled
+* Secure: all POST communications (use https in production); CORS enabled

 ### Features
 * Configurable caching with support for _sliding_ and _absolute_ expiration